bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 ### Modify

 **Modifying** a database consists of updating and removing records.
-For these operations, we'll use `UPDATE` and `DELETE` commands, respectively.
+For these operations, we’ll use `UPDATE` and `DELETE` commands, respectively.

 The basic syntax for an `UPDATE` statement is: